Speech Pathology Services

 What is a Speech/Language Pathologist and How Will They Help?

-A Speech/Language Pathologist is a professional educated in the study of human communication, normal and abnormal development, and they many disorders.
+A Speech/Language Pathologist is a professional educated in the study of human communication, normal and abnormal development, and the many disorders of speech and language.
 They are trained to evaluate or diagnose speech and language problems.
 They provide treatment plans and provide individual or group therapy to correct or modify a variety of communicative difficulties.
 A speech/language pathologist also counsels individuals and family members to assist with the treatment program.
 They are often members of a health car team which may include physicians, orthodontists, psychologists, educators, or social workers.

 Stuttering is a communicative disorder which is characterized by an interruption in the normal flow of speech.
 These "breaks" in speech may be a total interruption or "block" in which the air flow is stopped; they may be sound, syllable, word, or phrase repetitions (ssssay, roo roo roo ster, my my my , can I see, can I see, can I see the picture), or prolongations of words or syllables ("sssssay").
 Secondary characteristics such as facial grimacing, arm or hand movements or unnecessary body movements may occur at the time of stuttering.
 The person stuttering often is unaware of these accompanying gestures.